 The ACT Health Directorate (ACT Health) sets health policy and plans the delivery of health services in the Australian Capital Territory.
 It also funds non-government organisations to provide health care.
 This website has a directory to help you find health services in the ACT.

 New South Wales

 Families NSW is the NSW Government’s overarching strategy to enhance the health and wellbeing of children up to eight years and their families.
 The website has information on services and support for families throughout the state.

-The NSW Commission for Children and Young People is an independent statutory organisation within the NSW Government that advocates for the children and young people of New South Wales.
+The Advocate for Children and Young People is an independent statutory organisation within the NSW Government.
+It advocates for and promotes the wellbeing of children and young people in New South Wales.